 A: Fantasy Brown Marble is one of the best choices for this type of kitchen.
 This Indian marble is unique because it is harder than most other varieties.
 Therefore, it is more resistant to stains and scratches.
 This quality is valuable, especially since your kitchen is small.

 Fantasy Brown complements almost every wood finish.
 So, it will go great with your cabinets.
 In addition, this marble has a neutral colour palette.
 It will go well with your floors and walls, making your kitchen appear spacious.

 Q.3: Is Marble Difficult to Maintain?
 I Have a Busy Kitchen

 A: Marble is said to be a high-maintenance natural stone.
 However, it is easy to maintain.
-You just have to keep in mind that your floor and kitchen countertop is made of marble.
+You just have to keep in mind that your marble flooring and kitchen countertop are made of marble.
 So, when there are spills, clean them up quickly.

 Also, seal the surface on a regular basis.
 This prevents the stone from absorbing liquids and getting stained.
 Because your kitchen is busy, consider using honed marble flooring which is not as slippery as polished marble.

 Q.4: I Want a Polished Surface For My Floor Tiles.
 Can I Use Marble?

 A: Marble is an elegant choice for flooring.
 If you want a polished surface, go for polished Tinder Beige Marble tiles.
 The popular yellow marble is shiny and reflective, unlike honed marble — which is unpolished and has a matte appearance.